-Terry County is situated in the Southern High Plains of Texas.
-Brownfield, the county seat, is located approximately 40 miles (64 km) southwest of Lubbock.
-The county has a population of approximately 14,400 and contains an area of about 899 square miles (2,328 km).

-Terry County is one of the leading producers of agricultural crops in the State with a total farm income of over \$50 million annually.
-Leading crops in the county are cotton, grain sorghums, and wheat.
-Numerous agribusinesses, including livestock feeding and sale of irrigation equipment supplies, feed and seed, and fertilizer, also make significant contributions to the total county income.
+Lynn and Garza Counties are situated in the Southern High Plains of Texas.
+Tahoka, the county seat of Lynn County, and Post, the county seat of Garza County, are located approximately 30 miles (48 km) south and 40 miles (64 km) southeast of Lubbock, respectively.
+The counties have a total population of approximately 14,800 and contain a total area of about 1,829 square miles (4,737 km2), approximately 1,040 square miles (2,694 km2) of which lies west of a prominent escarpment which forms the eastern boundary of the Texas High Plains.
+This report deals with that area of the counties above the escarpment which is underlain by the Ogallala Formation.
+Lynn and Garza Counties are two of the leading producers of agricultural crops in the State with a total farm income of over \$66 million annually.
+Leading crops in these counties are cotton, grain sorghums, and sunflowers.
+Numerous agribusinesses, including livestock feeding, cotton and grain sorghum industries, and sale of irrigation equipment supplies, feed and seed, and fertilizer, also make significant contributions to the total county incomes.

-Ground water is extremely important to the economy of the county inasmuch as most of the crops are irrigated with ground water.
+Ground water is extremely important to the economy of the area inasmuch as most of the crops are irrigated with ground water.
 Additionally, the water used by rural residents, municipalities, and local industries is mostly ground water.

-The principal source of fresh ground water in the county is the Ogallala aquifer.
+The principal source of fresh ground water in the area is the Ogallala aquifer.
 During the past three decades, the withdrawal of ground water has greatly exceeded the natural recharge to the aquifer.
 If this overdraft continues, the aquifer ultimately will be depleted to the point that it may not be economically feasible to produce water for irrigation.